Reproducible Science

 }

-Functional Programming
+Functional programming

 results <- do.call(rbind, dfs)

-head(results, n = 6)
+head(results, n = 3) # display 3 rows

-Functional Programming, *apply 📦
+Functional programming, *apply 📦

 • The *apply family is one of the best tool in R. The idea is pretty simple: apply a function to each element of a list.